How do we help you determine whether the co-occurrences of disease cases constitute a disease cluster?

-Exponent’s epidemiologists, biostatisticians, industrial hygienists, and environmental scientists have the expertise required to analyze disease clusters and have been directly involved in numerous disease clusters investigations.
-Our teams of scientists have evaluated reports of increased occurrences of disease in the workplace, community, and environment.
-We have conducted epidemiologic investigations to assess potential workplace and community cancer clusters, and we have provided consulting regarding potential clusters of reproductive outcomes such as birth defects or spontaneous abortions.
+Our disease cluster analysts evaluate reports of increased disease occurrences in the workplace, community, and environment, and we conduct epidemiologic investigations to assess potential workplace and community cancer clusters.
+Our staff applies state-of-the-art mapping and statistical tools to characterize the spatial patterns of disease occurrence, and we have provided consulting regarding potential clusters of reproductive outcomes such as birth defects or spontaneous abortions.

 Our investigations typically address the following types of questions: